Iowa Bandmasters Conference

 Our annual conference provides an outstanding professional learning opportunity...
 A great time to connect and network with colleagues and hear some wonderful music!

-We participate in the IAAE Arts Mentor Program serving over 50 first and second year band directors each year.
+We participate in the IAAE Arts Mentor Program serving beginning band directors with mentors.

 Our retired directors are active participants in our organization...
 Providing mentoring and leadership.

 IOWA NONPROFIT CORPORATION BYLAWS OF IOWA BANDMASTERS ASSOCIATION, INC.

 The Iowa Bandmasters Association, Inc. (hereinafter called the "Corporation") is organized exclusively -for charitable, educational, religious or scientific purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.
 The Iowa Bandmasters Association, Inc. is a professional organization whose mission is to promote excellence in bands through professional development, mentorship, performance, and advocacy, and including for such purposes the distribution of funds only to organizations that qualify as exempt under section 501(c)(3) of the Internal Revenue Law.

 No part of the net earnings of the Corporation shall inure to the benefit of or be distributable to its directors, officers or other private persons, except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes and objectives set forth in the Articles of Incorporation.
 No substantial part of the activities of the Corporation shall be the carrying, on of propaganda, or otherwise attempting to influence legislation, and the Corporation shall not participate in or intervene in any political campaign in behalf of any candidate for political office.